 - To detect or verify reflux esophagitis or

-- To evaluate “alkaline reflux”; or
+- To evaluate “alkaline reflux” or

 Regular use of catheter-based impedance-pH monitoring is considered not medically necessary.
 There is not evidence that the results of testing changes treatment.

 Esophageal impedance in combination with pH monitoring in the evaluation of GERD is considered not medically necessary because there is inadequate evidence in the peer-reviewed published clinical literature regarding its effectiveness.

 At this time, the limited studies on catheter based-pH monitoring are unable to show outcomes that prove there is an overall impact on clinical management as a first line surveillance tool.